 - It boosts blood and lymphatic circulation, helping the body to eliminate poisonous toxins and reduce swelling

 - Massage reduces the pain caused by tension in the muscles

 - It helps to promote healthy regeneration of tissue and tendons damaged by the RSI

 - It increases motion range by stretching tissue and relaxing tight muscles

 - Massage improves scar tissue and decreases the chances of re-tearing

-Treating an RSI with massage can be accomplished using various massage techniques along with stretching procedures that help you to improve the affected area.
+Treating an Repetitive Strain Injury with sports massage can be accomplished using various massage techniques along with stretching procedures that help you to improve the affected area.
 Your massage therapist may also recommend specific stretches and exercises to practice at home.